blue2609/meq_probe_assessment/README.md

 Please make sure that you have this tool installed on your machine before moving on to the next step

 ## Installing Python Dependencies
-Please run this command from the root directory of the project:
+First of all, this instruction **assumes that you have Python 3.8+ installed on your machine**.
+If you already have it installed, please run this command from the root directory of the project:

 ```
 pip install -r requirements.txt